weaverdgb/weaver-sdk-js/Changelist.md

 # Changelist

+# develop
+- Do not use the id of the node as identifier in cycle detection for collecting the pending writes

 # 6.4.5
 - Put member relationship of new modelclass instance in the instance graph, not in the model graph